University at Buffalo

 Professional Summary:

-My teaching and research efforts focus on both cultivating diversity in the teaching profession and preparing teachers to work with diverse students in historically under-served schools.
-I am interested in innovative, community-centered models of teacher education and understanding the impact of such models on teacher quality, diversity, and retention.
+My teaching and research efforts focus on cultivating diversity in the teaching profession and preparing teachers to work with diverse students in historically under-served schools.
+I am interested in innovative, community-centered models of teacher education and understanding the impact of such models on teacher quality, diversity, retention, and thriving.

 Education and Training: